soft-matter/trackpy/doc/tutorial.rst

 .. toctree::
    :maxdepth: 2

-   Tracking Large Features Such As Bubbles <tutorial/custom-feature-detection>
+   Tracking Large Features Such as Bubbles, and Visualizing a Velocity Field <tutorial/custom-feature-detection>